Crazy Travel in the Stans

 It could have been our route around town but I haven’t seen many stores.
 The president’s daughter, Gulnara Karimova, has stakes in many businesses.
 We were told she fell out of favor with her father after some alleged questionable business dealings surrounding several money laundering operations and is now under house arrest.

 We visit the old Soviet subway, which is cleaned six times a day and hung with ornate chandeliers.
 An elderly Russian woman pushes a broom through our group, gliding along the polished floor as if we’re not there.
 It is a beautiful subway, like a grand, dimly lit ballroom.
 It’s spotless and nearly empty.
 When our group of 15 board a train car, I hear a guy not with us ask, “What’s going on?”
 I’m betting the subway doesn’t get a lot of groups.
 Taking photos in here is a crime that will get you sent to jail.
 It’s considered a military operation — for use as a bomb shelter —and the locals are very proud of it, talking up its beauty and power to withstand nuclear attacks.
-I’m worried because John has a trigger finger on his camera and I hope he doesn’t accidentally (or not so accidentally) snap a photo.
+I’m worried because my travel partner has a trigger finger on his camera and I hope he doesn’t accidentally (or not so accidentally) snap a photo.
 Cameras watch from the high corners.
 The walls have ears.

 The next day we fly to Nukus to the see the Nukus Museum of Art, founded by the painter, Igor Savitsky, who devoted his life to saving thousands of Russian avant-garde works that were banned by Stalin and through the 1960’s, the artists thrown in the Gulag or murdered.
 Stalin allowed only pro-Soviet art often featuring vibrant, hardworking factory workers.
 This museum is a window to a hidden chapter in history.
 It’s unbelievable that these treasures, such as The Bull oil painting, are here in such a remote location.
 The Bull, by Vladimir Lysenko, who spent 10 years in prison as a dissident, was considered decadent and degenerate by Soviet inspectors,who came to the museum and called The Bull anti-Soviet, the eyes like barrels of a gun, the painting a future vision of a threat.
 Savitsky took the painting down and promptly put it back up after the inspectors left.